pulp/pulp/docs/user-guide/admin-client/authentication.rst

 Permissions to various resources can be accessed or manipulated using ``pulp-admin auth permission`` commands.
 There are 5 types of permissions - CREATE, READ, UPDATE, DELETE and EXECUTE.
-Permissions are granted and revoked from a resource which is essentially a REST API path.
+Permissions are granted and revoked from a resource which is essentially a REST API path with the ``/pulp/api`` prefix removed.

 Here are a few examples of accessing and manipulation permissions: